 If a student, through no personal fault, is unable to complete the course by the published end date, the student may request an incomplete grade (I).
 The instructor will outline all remaining work on the Incomplete Course Grade Agreement, which requires the signatures of the instructor and student.
 The Provost must approve all Incomplete Course Grade Agreements.
 A student receiving an Incomplete Grade must complete the work by the date stated on the Incomplete Course Grade Agreement, which can be no later than one year from the date of recording.
+Students do not register for the course again in order to complete the work.
 A student cannot graduate until standard letter grades have been assigned for all incomplete grades.
-(See Incomplete Grade Clause for Graduating Students under Graduation/ Commencement.)
+(See Incomplete Grade Clause for Graduating Students under Graduation/Commencement.)